 3. Medium trucks balance size and capacity for diverse transportation requirements.

-4. Large trucks provide substantial cargo space for heavy-duty transportation tasks.
+4. Large trucks offer substantial cargo capacity for heavy-duty transportation.

 5. Interior dimensions and GVWR significantly influence box truck selection and compliance.